microsoft/ado-npm-auth/packages/ado-npm-auth/README.md

 It will then shell out to the `azureauth` package on [npm](https://www.npmjs.com/package/azureauth), retrieve a token, and update your `~/.npmrc`.

+## Project level `.npmrc` Resolution

+We first check your git repo's root folder for a `.npmrc` file.

+If that file does not exist, we will then check if your project is using [Rush](https://github.com/microsoft/rushstack), and attempt to discover the default rush path of `common/config/rush/.npmrc`.

 ## Beware the chicken and egg problem

 You may need to set the registry to the public NPM feed when running `npm exec` or `npx`.